Yellowcard (album): Release

 On June 7, 2016, Yellowcard was announced for release in September.
 In addition, the album's track listing and artwork were revealed.
 The artwork was taken by guitarist Ryan Mendez.
 On June 24, the band released the record's first single, "Rest in Peace", along with an announcement that the upcoming record and accompanying world tour will be their last.
 A music video was also released for "Rest in Peace".
 On August 17, a music video was released for "The Hurt Is Gone".
 Yellowcard was released on September 30 through Hopeless Records.
 The f.y.e. edition of the album includes acoustic versions of "What Appears" and "The Hurt Is Gone" as bonus tracks.
 The group's final shows took place in late March 2017 in California.
 On April 12, 2017, a music video was released for "A Place We Set Afire".

+Reception

+The album received mixed-to-positive reviews.
+A Sputnikmusic user referred to the album as 'a befitting and worthwhile finale to one of the most incredible, memorable rides in the history of pop-punk.'
+Entertainment Weekly was more critical of the album, citing the album's mid-stage ballad "Leave a Light On" as 'cloying' and 'cringeworthy,' but highlighted the penultimate track "Savior's Robes" as 'irresistibly youthful.'

 Track listing

 All music by Yellowcard, except where noted.
 All lyrics by Ryan Key, except where noted.